AlakaSutar02/NAMASTE-REACT/Notes/Episode 01 Inception.md

 - **react.production.js**
   ➤ Minified and optimized for better performance
   ➤ Ideal for production deployment
 ---

-Here's a cleaner and more accurate version of your answer for use in a `README.md` or technical document:

----

 ### ❓ Why doesn't the React team bundle `react` and `react-dom` together?